 The ones who made it past her age, got stuck on whether she actually lived in the temple 24 hours a day 7 days a week, or did she just go there every day to worship God?
 If she lived there was she allowed to sleep in the court of women, or did she have to sleep outside the temple in the courts of the Gentiles.
 Did the priests feel compassion for her and share their food with her?

-Luke tells us about Anna so we could get through all of the socks and unflattering sweaters and get to the real gift in verse 38: she began speaking out thanks to God, and she continued spreading the word about Jesus to all those who shared her hope for the rescue of Jerusalem.
+Luke tells us about Anna so we could get through all of the socks, candles, unflattering sweaters and get to the real gift.
+Luke says: She began speaking out thanks to God, and she continued spreading the word about Jesus to all those who shared her hope for the rescue of Jerusalem.

-Anna, the prophetess, was the first one who went out to preach and teach the good news that the Christ, the one promised for ages, had come.
-She carried the beautiful story of the hope or forgiveness.
+So often in our fellowship we just kind of gloss over what Luke says here: Anna, the prophetess is the first one to preach and teach the good news that the Christ, the one promised for ages, had come.
+The first one to preach the story of Christmas, the beautiful story of the hope of forgiveness, was this widow woman.
 Her words were words of freedom.
 But in order to find freedom, you must first admit that you are a captive.

 Anna was longing for the very thing that we long for today, freedom.
 Whether we acknowledge it or not, everyone is longing for God to show His love and power and to release us from the slavery of sin.
 When Anna saw Jesus she could not help but to join in the song that Simeon was singing and share that song with others travelers who are weary.
 Anna gave thanks to God and spoke about Him to everyone who was longing for redemption.
 Here, at last, was the One who would save His people from their sins.